 - Observe unique whale behaviors from above and below the surface, including courting adults and playful calves.

 - Explore Tonga and experience authentic Polynesian culture.

-- Our 2018 departure is guided by renowned underwater photographer, Doug Perrine.
+- Our 2018 departure is guided by renowned underwater photographer and whale expert, Doug Perrine.

 This trip was named one of National Geographic Traveler's "50 Tours of a Lifetime" in 2009!